build-on-aws/bedrock-agent-txt2sql/README.md

 - Example prompts for Action Groups:

     1. Return all procedures in the imaging category and are insured.
-Include all the details and athena query generated
+Include all the details and athena query generated.

-    2. Get medetails on all of the customers who are vip, and have a blance under 500 dollars
+    2. Get me details on all of the customers who are vip, and have a blance under 500 dollars.
+Provide the Athena query used